Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 • Buying Sales Cloud when you need Service Cloud.
 Cases in Sales Cloud are second-class.
 If support is core to your business, start with Service.

 • Building Service workflows in Sales Cloud Cases.
-It works for ~6 months.
+It works for roughly six months.
 Then routing, SLA, and Omnichannel demands force a re-platform.

 • Ignoring the Service Cloud User flag.
-Tickets pile up in mystery queues until someone notices the rep can't see them.
+Tickets pile up in mystery queues until someone notices the rep cannot see them.

 • Forgetting that Sales Cloud and Service Cloud share Profiles and Permission Sets.
-A user can be both — it's not an either/or per person.
+A user can be both.
+It is not an either/or per person.

 Frequently asked questions

 Can I migrate from Service Cloud to Sales Cloud (or vice versa)?
-You don't migrate — you add.
+You do not migrate.
+You add.
 The two coexist on the same org with no data migration.
 You buy additional licenses and turn on the features you need.

 Does Agentforce require one or the other?
 Agentforce works on the platform.
-You don't need either Sales or Service Cloud specifically — but most agent use cases involve objects from one or both, so you'll have one of them in practice.
+You do not need either Sales or Service Cloud specifically, but most agent use cases involve objects from one or both, so you will have one of them in practice.

 How does this compare to HubSpot or Microsoft Dynamics 365?
 Salesforce's clouds are deeper but pricier per seat.
 HubSpot wins on usability for SMB; Dynamics wins for Microsoft-stack integration.
 Salesforce wins on enterprise-scale, AppExchange depth, customization, and now Agentforce.

-If your business sells and supports customers, you'll end up with both.
-The only question is which you stand up first — and the answer is the one your team spends more hours doing.
+If your business sells and supports customers, you will end up with both.
+The only question is which you stand up first, and the answer is the one your team spends more hours doing.

 Share this article